-How does your company website look when people access it on their mobile phones?
-With the use of mobile internet growing exponentially, it’s vital you think about how easy your website is to use on a small smart phone screen
+How does your company website look when people access it on their smartphones?
+Now that mobile web browsing has overtaken desktop, it’s vital you think about how easy your website is to use on a smaller screens

 Mobile website or mobile app?